Jira Reporting and Dashboards (Team Virtual)

-You'll learn how to use JIRA's out-of-the box reporting and dashboard capabilities to view and assess progress and bottlenecks within projects.
+You'll learn how to use Jira's out-of-the box reporting and dashboard capabilities to view and assess progress and bottlenecks within projects.
 In hands-on exercises, you'll create and configure a project dashboard and learn how to configure dashboard gadgets.
-You’ll also learn how to read JIRA Agile reports, configure a wallboard, and create a multi-project dashboard.
+You'll also learn how to read Jira Software reports, configure a wallboard, and create a multi-project dashboard.
 The course discusses dashboard best practices and pitfalls and how to ensure your reporting reflects the right metrics at the right time.
-This course should put you on the path to using one of JIRA's core strengths: displaying project status visually on fully customizable dashboards.
+This course should put you on the path to using one of Jira's core strengths: displaying project status visually on fully customizable dashboards.

 Duration: 3.5 hours

-- Identify and describe the purpose of the most commonly used reports in JIRA and JIRA Agile
+- Identify and describe the purpose of the most commonly used reports in Jira and Jira Software

 - Create a dashboard, populate it with gadgets and configure the gadgets

-- Read and interpret JIRA and JIRA Agile reports
+- Read and interpret Jira and Jira Software reports

 - Create and use a wallboard